 - Two candid photographs clearly showing their face.

 - Scanned Copy of Passport Information Page (passport must be valid for at least the length of their service, and most likely longer depending on which consulate they use).

 After completing the second step of the application process, successful applicants will move on to their interview.
 We require volunteers to interview by Skype, and the interviews usually last 45-60 minutes.

-We will be in touch with you about your status within two weeks of your interview.
+We will be in touch with you about your status within two to three weeks of your interview.
 If you are accepted into the program, we will email you information about confirming your participation and deadlines for the submission of required documents.
 We will also send information on preparing to come to Chile.
 You will be responsible for obtaining required documents for your Temporary Residence Visa by a designated date.
 Volunteers placed on the waiting list will be given a date by which the final decision will be made on their applications.